fernando133/mbtc/README.md

 Controll Interface for business API from Mercado Bitcoin:
 <br/>```https://www.mercadobitcoin.com.br/trade-api/#comunicação-com-a-api```

-The project will become a lib to who want`s automate the trading process of BTC and LTC cryptocurrencies in Brazil
+The project is for who want to automate the trading process of BTC and LTC cryptocurrencies in Brazil

 ## script_conf.json